Explore, Discover, Experiment.

 Individual students and teams that are actively involved in the Startup Challenge will also have the opportunity to apply for a growing list of on- and off-campus resources, including class-based student prototyping teams, University facilities, printing and fabrication services, federal grants, extra-curricular workshops, and internal financial support

 The Startup Challenge is open to all current UWM students in all schools and colleges, as well as recent UWM alumni.
 We also welcome non-UWM community members to join us in actively participating in our pop-ups, boosters, and workshops.
 Students can apply as a team, or alone.
 Teams are encouraged but not required, and often develop over the course of the program.
 Our startups range from engineered products, computer hardware and software, camping gear, media platforms, job boards, or biomedical projects, to food trucks, art galleries, non-profits, and social ventures.
 All ideas are welcome and encouraged.

 Learn how to turn your ideas into reality.
 Students and teams come to us at different stages of their idea and move at different speeds.
 Throughout our yearlong program, we propel your venture forward whether that’s through design thinking, customer discovery, prototype development, or launching business out into its day-to-day activities.

-- Growing professional skills that will benefit startups and/or within a company: We want to see our students succeed wherever their next step may be.
-The Student Startup Challenge practices skills that don’t typically come up in the classroom.
+Grow professional skills that benefit your career, whether as an entrepreneur, and/or in a company.
+We want to see our students succeed wherever their next step may be.
+The Startup Challenge has you learn by doing, practice techniques, skills, and strategies that don’t typically come up in the classroom.

-- Broaden network: Teams will have countless opportunities to interact with esteemed UWM professors and staff as well as work with Milwaukee business professionals.
+Broaden your network.
+Our entrepreneurs have opportunities to interact with esteemed UWM professors and staff, as well as work with Milwaukee business professionals.